tderflinger/MMM-GConnect/README.md

 # Magic Mirror² GConnect

-This is a [`Magic Mirror²`](https://magicmirror.builders/) module that displays data from the most recent activity loggged in your Garmin Connect account.
+This is a [`Magic Mirror²`](https://magicmirror.builders/) module that displays data from the most recent activity loggged in your Garmin Connect™ account.

 Specifically, it displays the following data:
 - days since your last sports activity